-- General grade point average of 3.00 or higher (on scale of 4.00). - Complete all concentration courses with a B average. - All didactic courses and clinical experiences must be completed as specified by the program guidelines.
+- · Awarding of degree requires that the candidate have completed all course requirements with established academic standing, approve the comprehensive examination and successfully defended the dissertation. - General grade point average of 3.00 or higher (on scale of 4.00). - Complete all courses with a minimum grade of B.